 Andrew Gillen, Ph.D.

-Andrew Gillen, Ph.D., is a senior policy analyst in the Center for Innovation in Education and an adjunct professor of economics at Johns Hopkins University.
-Dr. Gillen’s recent work has focused on how to reform federal financial aid, how state disinvestment is a myth, and how post-college earnings and debt should be used to inform student choice and government accountability.
+Andrew Gillen, Ph.D., is a senior policy analyst for the Next Generation Texas initiative at the Texas Public Policy Foundation and an adjunct professor of economics at Johns Hopkins University.
+Gillen’s recent work has focused on how to reform federal financial aid, how state disinvestment is a myth, and how post-college earnings and debt should be used to inform student choice and government accountability.

 Andrew has a Ph.D. in economics from Florida State University and a B.B.A. (business) degree from Ohio University.